Splinter group of Pakistani Taliban claims responsibility for the bombing

 Australian Foreign Minister Julie Bishop echoed the sentiment.

 “As Christians worldwide celebrate Easter, a shocking terrorist attack in Lahore, Pakistan, reminds us that terrorism is a global scourge,” she said Monday.

 “The Australian Government condemns this horrific act that has killed dozens of civilians, including children, and expresses our condolences to the people of Pakistan and its government at this time.”

 History of violence

-In March last year, suicide bombers attacked a Christian community, also in Lahore, setting off two blasts that killed at least 14 people and wounded dozens more, officials said.
+In March of last year, suicide bombers attacked a Christian community, also in Lahore, setting off two blasts that killed at least 14 people and wounded dozens more, officials said.

-In 2013, suicide bombers struck a church in the northwestern city of Peshawar, killing more than 80 people.
+And in 2013, suicide bombers struck a church in the northwestern city of Peshawar, killing more than 80 people.